JeromeNL/Sagrada/README.md

-# SOPRJ4 Sagrada - Groep R
+# SOPRJ4 Sagrada - Group R (Semester 2)
+The first group project of the Bachelor's program in Computer Science.
+In a group of 7 students, a board game was recreated in Java, and the GUI was built using JavaFX.

 De repository van de Sagrada applicatie die wordt ontwikkeld door SOPRJ4 Groep R.